spotinst/help/src/docs/eco/azure-tutorials/access-roles-read-only.md

 # Access Roles and Permissions - Read-Only

-As mentioned on the [Azure EA Tutorial](eco/azure-tutorials/) there is a three step process to set up  Eco Azure.
+As mentioned on the [Azure Tutorial](eco/azure-tutorials/) there is a three step process to set up  Eco Azure.
 The information on this page is relevant to Analysis step (Step 1).

 ## Azure Role needed for Eco Azure Analysis and Planning